NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-R-Explore-Viz-Hierarchical-Data-Format-HDF5.md

 The loop above iterates through the file and grabs the temperature data for each boom in the 1 minute data series for Ordway.
 It also adds the boom name to the end of the `data.frame` as follows:

 - `for i in path$path`.
-We have 5 "paths" total - one for each boom: booms 1,2,3,5 and the tower top (boom 4 doesn't have a temperature sensor on it).
+We have 5 "paths" total - one for each boom: booms 1,2,3,5 and the tower top.
+NOTE: the boom 4 sensor was not operational when this HDF5 file was created, which is why there is no boom 4 in our list!
 Thus we will need do iterate through the data 5 times
 - `boom <-  strsplit(i,"/")[[1]][5]`: identify the name of the boom for iteration i.
 - `dat <- h5read(f,i)`: read in the data from our hdf5 file (f) for iteration i (whichever iteration in the loop we are on) .
 -  `dat$boom <- rep(boom,dim(dat)[1])`: add the boom name as the final column in the dataset - column named "boom"
 -  `ord_temp <- rbind(ord_temp,dat)`: append dataset to the end of the data.frame called ord_temp

-    EXTRA CREDIT: Modify the loop above so that it added both the boom name, the site name and the data type (1 minute) as columns in our data frame.
+    EXTRA CREDIT: Modify the loop above so that it adds both the boom name, the site name and the data type (1 minute) as columns in our data frame.

 ### Cleaning Up Dates
-As imported, the dates field in our data frame aren't in "date format". we need to tell R to format the information as a date.
-This will ensure that the plot that we create has dates labeled correctly.
-Let's dig in:
+The dates field in our data frame aren't imported by default in "date format".
+We need to tell R to format the information as a date.
+Formatting out date fields also allows us to properly label the x axis of our plots.

+	#format the date column as a date field.
+"TZ:, time zone = Eastern Standard Time
 	ord_temp$date <- as.POSIXct(ord_temp$date,format = "%Y-%m-%d %H:%M:%S", tz = "EST")

 Now we can make our plot of temperature for all booms on the tower!
+Notice we are using ggplot to do this.

-	ggplot(ord_temp,aes(x=date,y=mean,group=boom,colour=boom))+geom_path()+ylab("Mean temperature") + xlab("Date")+theme_bw()+ggtitle("3 Days of temperature data at Ordway Swisher")
+	ggplot(ord_temp,aes(x=date,y=mean,group=boom,colour=boom))+geom_path()+ylab("Mean temperature") + xlab("Date")+theme_bw()+ggtitle("3 Days of temperature data at Ordway Swisher Biological Station")

 ![Image]({{ site.baseurl }}/images/HDf5/ordwayPlot.png)

 ##Data from different sites

-Now, what if we want to compare temperatures at our two different sites?
-Well let's do that but this time we'll compare 30 minute averages.
+Next, let's compare temperature at two different sites: Ordway Swisher Biological Station located in Florida and North Sterling located in Central Colorado.
+This time we'll plot data averaged every 30 minutes instead of every minute.
 We'll need to modify our search strings a bit.
-But we can still re-use most of the code we just built.
+But we can still re-use most of the code that we just built.

 First, let's extract all 30 minute averaged data, for all sites.

 	s <- "min_30"
 	# Grab the paths for all sites, 30 minute averaged data
-	paths <- fiu_struct %.% filter(grepl(s,group), grepl("DATA",otype)) %.% group_by(group) %.% summarise(path = paste(group,name,sep="/"))
+	paths <- fiu_struct %>% filter(grepl(s,group), grepl("DATA",otype)) %>% group_by(group) %>% summarise(path = paste(group,name,sep="/"))

 	temp_30 <- data.frame()
 	for(i in paths$path){